Skip to main content

 To create a custom theme:

-- Follow the AI Brand Creation guide to upload your brand images
+• Follow the AI Brand Creation guide to paste your Figma Design Tokens JSON, plain text brand guidelines, or upload screenshots of your website

 Benefits of Custom Theme with Brand Guidelines: